JRLockhart/Read-Write/README.md

 # Read-Write
-Application that will read and write to a .txt file
+Application that will read and write to a .txt file.
+Currently building a sql server to save data to but will be updated in the future.